KaneG9/fridge-savant-client/README.md

 ```
 Create and configure `.env` to add your API key
 ```
-Create a spoonacular account at https://spoonacular.com/food-api and add your API key to the .env file as shown in the .env.example
+Create a spoonacular account at https://spoonacular.com/food-api add your API key to the .env file as shown in the .env.example file
 ```
 `Server Side`
 The server side for this project can be found in a separate repo [here](https://github.com/KaneG9/fridge-savant-server)